salaboy/extending-k8s-with-spring-cloud/README.md

 ## Checkpoint 2

 Controller v2 (Notify if a Service is missing)
+In this checkpoint we have a controller that watch the K8s Service resources and as soon as one gets deleted just print a log message.

 - [Register watch on K8s Services](deploy-controller2.md)
 - You can hide and expose services based on business requirements, not yamls